build-trust/ockam/implementations/rust/ockam/signature_bbs_plus/GUIDE.md

 The BBS+ signature scheme provides a higher level of privacy compared to traditional digital signature schemes that only sign one message.

-In the following example, how these 'blind signatures' can be constructed.
+In the following example, we show how these 'blind signatures' can be constructed.

 ### Generating Keys